mrtazz/checkmake/README.md

 ## Installation

 ### Requirements
-The [pandoc](https://pandoc.org/) document converter utility is required to run checkmate.
+The [pandoc](https://pandoc.org/) document converter utility is required to run checkmake.
 You can find out if you have it via `which pandoc`.
 [Install pandoc](https://pandoc.org/installing.html) if the command was not found.

 ## With Go